Model Reference Basics

 Simulink cache files contain build artifacts that can speed up simulation and code generation.
 For more information and an example workflow, see Share Simulink Cache Files for Faster Simulation.

-To learn about considerations for generating code for a referenced model, see Code Generation of Referenced Models (Simulink Coder).
+To learn about generating code for a model reference hierarchy, see Generate Code for Model Reference Hierarchy (Simulink Coder).